sailfishos/docs.sailfishos.org/Support/Help_Articles/Recovery_Mode/README.md

 * <a href="Flashing_and_booting_Xperia_10_II_to_RecoveryMode.png"><img src="Flashing_and_booting_Xperia_10_II_to_RecoveryMode.png" alt="Flashing_and_booting_Xperia_10_II_to_RecoveryMode"></a>
   <span class="md_figcaption">
-    Flashing and booting Xperia 10 II to_RecoveryMode
+    Flashing and booting up Xperia 10 II to the Recovery Mode
   </span>
 </div>